SliceMatch: Geometry-guided Aggregation for Cross-View Pose Estimation: Introduction

 Recently, several works have addressed cross-view camera localization~\cite{vigor} or 3-DoF pose estimation~\cite{zimin_metricloc, shi2022beyond, shi2022accurate, wang2022satellite}.
 Roughly, those methods can be categorized into global image descriptor-based~\cite{vigor, zimin_metricloc} and dense pixel-level feature-based~\cite{shi2022beyond, shi2022accurate, wang2022satellite} methods.
 Global descriptor-based methods take advantage of the compactness of the image representation and often have relatively fast inference time~\cite{vigor, zimin_metricloc}.
 Dense pixel-level feature-based methods~\cite{shi2022beyond, shi2022accurate, wang2022satellite} are potentially more accurate as they preserve more details in the image representation.
 They use the geometric relationship between the ground and aerial view to project features across views and estimate the camera pose via computationally expensive iterations.
 Aiming for both accurate and efficient camera pose estimation, in this work, we improve the global descriptor-based approach and enforce feature locality in the descriptor.

 We observe several limitations in existing global descriptor-based cross-view camera pose estimation methods~\cite{vigor, zimin_metricloc}.
 First, they rely on the aerial encoder to encode all spatial context and the aerial encoder has to learn how to aggregate local information, e.g., via the SAFA module~\cite{safa}, into the global descriptor, without accessing the information in the ground view or exploiting geometric constraints between the ground-camera viewing frustum and the aerial image.
-Second, existing global descriptor-based methods for cross-view localization~\cite{vigor,zimin_metricloc} do not exploit rotational equivariance in the descriptor.
+Second, existing global descriptor-based methods for cross-view localization~\cite{vigor,zimin_metricloc} do not explicitly consider the orientation of the ground camera in their descriptor construction.
 As a result, they either do not estimate the orientation~\cite{vigor} or require multiple forward passes on different rotated samples to infer the orientation~\cite{zimin_metricloc}.
 Third, existing global descriptors-based methods~\cite{vigor, zimin_metricloc} are not trained discriminatively against different orientations.
 Therefore, the learned features may be less discriminative for orientation prediction.